luyushan3333/KoHD/README.md

 python ./code/test.py
 ```
 # Acknowledgements
-Our code is largely based on (https://github.com/HUANGLIZI/LViT).
+Our code is largely based on LViT (https://github.com/HUANGLIZI/LViT).
 Thanks for these authors for their valuable work, hope our work can also contribute to related research.